AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 Intel's price cuts are the opening salvo of what is now a price war between the bitter rivals, and it appears that the company is digging in its heels for a protracted battle.

 Intel alluded to pricing pressure from AMD during its last earnings call, saying it would impact the average selling prices of its chips and would result in lowered margins.
 Further, Intel CFO George Davis implied during an interview with Barron's this week that the company is digging in its heels for the long haul, saying "What we’ve said though, the delay in 10 nanometer means that we’re going to be a little bit disadvantaged on unit cost for a period of time."
-Davis then noted the company expects to return to revenue growth and margin expansion in 2023 when it overcomes the late ramp to 10nm.
+Davis then noted the company expects to return to 'very strong' revenue growth and margin expansion in 2023 as it overcomes the late ramp to 10nm.
 As a result, it's rational to expect lower pricing on Intel's upcoming 10th-Gen Comet Lake processors, too.

-AMD will face more pressure from Intel as its rival opens its wallet to fight back, but the company made solid gains this quarter as its 7nm processors flowed into the market.
+AMD will face more pressure from Intel as its competitor opens its wallet to fight back, but AMD made solid gains this quarter as its 7nm processors flowed into the market.

-However, we can expect these gains to accelerate in future quarters: Shortages, and the resulting price hikes, hamstrung AMD in the immediate months after the Ryzen 3000 launch.
+We can also expect these gains to accelerate in future quarters: Shortages of AMD's high-end chips, and the resulting price hikes, hamstrung the company in the immediate months after the Ryzen 3000 launch.
 The company's difficulty satiating demand even led to the postponement of its highly-anticipated Ryzen 9 3950X launch.

-In an interview at the Bernstein summit this morning, AMD CTO Mark Papermaster shed some light on the situation.
+AMD CTO Mark Papermaster shed some light on the situation during an interview at the Bernstein summit this morning.
 Papermaster said the company met with unanticipated demand for high-end products and reiterated that TSMC supply shortages weren't the root of the problem.
 In response to a question about the shortages, Papermaster responded that the problem boiled down to binning for higher-performance CPU models.
-That means AMD wasn't yielding enough high-end chips from each wafer to satisfy demand for its fastest chips, but the company says it has adjusted to ensure supply.
+That means AMD wasn't yielding enough high-end chips from each wafer to satisfy the demand for its fastest chips, but the company says it has made adjustments to ensure supply.

 That means we could see better supply in the coming months.
-Let's see what AMD's gains looked like while it was wrestling with its shortage.
+Let's see what AMD's gains looked like while it wrestled with its shortage of high-end chips.

 AMD Desktop Market Unit Share